A Dad’s Guide to Winning Mother’s Day

-Fellow Dads, the chances are that the success or failure of the impending Mother’s Day is entirely in your hands.
-There’s only a couple of weeks left before the big day on Sunday May 14th, so let’s get to it.
+Fellow Dads, Husbands, sons and daughters, the chances are that the success or failure of the impending Mother’s Day is entirely in your hands.
+There’s only a couple of weeks left before the big day on Sunday May 13th, so let’s get to it.

 Breakfast in bed

 The night before, we need to head to the store and get everything she likes.
 The usual suspects are: orange juice, bacon, toast, eggs, coffee, perhaps some champagne or sparkling wine to make a mimosa if you’re feeling fancy.

 A sad bunch from the gas station won’t cut it.
 The supermarket will have some pretty nice ones to mark the occasion, but get them early, the good ones sell out.

 Pro-tip: To keep them looking fresh for longer, cut off the bottom two inches from the stem and put them in cold water, or wrap a wet paper towel around the bottom and secure it with a zip-lock bag or cling-wrap and a rubber band.
 (Remove before presenting it!)